questdb/questdb.io/docs/reference/function/conditional.md

 ## coalesce

 `coalesce(value [, ...])` - returns the first non-null argument in a provided
-list of arguments.
-This function is an implementation of the `COALESCE` expression in PostgreSQL and as such, should follow the expected behavior described in the
+list of arguments in cases where null values should not appear in query results.

-[coalesce PostgreSQL documentation](https://www.postgresql.org/docs/13/functions-conditional.html#FUNCTIONS-COALESCE-NVL-IFNULL)
+This function is an implementation of the `COALESCE` expression in PostgreSQL and as such, should follow the expected behavior described in the [coalesce PostgreSQL documentation](https://www.postgresql.org/docs/13/functions-conditional.html#FUNCTIONS-COALESCE-NVL-IFNULL)

 **Arguments:**

 - `coalesce(value [, ...])` `value` and subsequent comma-separated list of
   arguments which may be of any type except binary.
+If the provided arguments are of different types, one should be `CAST`able to another.

 **Return value:**